 Environment Base URL Production https://api.creem.ioTest Mode https://test-api.creem.io

 Make sure to use the correct API endpoint for your environment.
-Using the
+Using the production endpoint with

 API Keys

-Store your API keys as environment variables and never commit them to version
+Store your API keys as environment variables and never commit them to version control.

 # .env.local